jeandrek/do-it/README.md

 * Language not standardized

 ## Features
-* Local variables (allocated on the stack) and assignment
+* Lexically scoped local variables (allocated on the stack) and assignment
 * For and while loops
 * Procedures (not first class, can take arguments and return a value)
 * Conditionals (if is ternary)